armin-fx/BandedScad/doc/list.md

 #### `mismatch (list1, list2, begin1, begin2, count, type, f)` [^][contents]
 [mismatch]: #mismatch-list1-list2-begin1-begin2-count-type-f-
-Compares the elements in `list1` and `list2`, and returns the first element of both sequences that does not match.\
+Compares the elements in `list1` and `list2`, and returns the position of the first element of both sequences that does not match.\
 The elements are compared using operator ==  or with function `f` if given.
 Returns the position that does not match of both lists as a list like `[position list1, position list2]`
 - `f`